Ultimate-Hosts-Blacklist/dev-center/README.md

     -w WHITELIST [WHITELIST ...], --whitelist WHITELIST [WHITELIST ...]
                             Read the given file and append its data to the our whitelist list.
+    -wc, --without-core   Disable the usage of the Ultimate Hosts Blacklist whitelist list.
     -o OUTPUT, --output OUTPUT
                             Save the result to the given filename or path.

     Crafted with ♥ by Nissar Chababy (Funilrys)